mmkal/TypeScript/CONTRIBUTING.md

 ## 3. Do you have a question?

 The issue tracker is for **issues**, in other words, bugs and suggestions.
-If you have a *question*, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/typescript), [Gitter](https://gitter.im/Microsoft/TypeScript), your favorite search engine, or other resources.
+If you have a *question*, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/hypescript), [Gitter](https://gitter.im/Microsoft/HypeScript), your favorite search engine, or other resources.
 Due to increased traffic, we can no longer answer questions in the issue tracker.

 ## 4. Did you find a bug?

 When logging a bug, please be sure to include the following:
- * What version of TypeScript you're using (run `tsc --v`)
+ * What version of HypeScript you're using (run `tsc --v`)
  * If at all possible, an *isolated* way to reproduce the behavior
  * The behavior you expect to see, and the actual behavior

-You can try out the nightly build of TypeScript (`npm install typescript@next`) to see if the bug has already been fixed.
+You can try out the nightly build of HypeScript (`npm install hypescript@next`) to see if the bug has already been fixed.

 ## 5. Do you have a suggestion?

 We also accept suggestions in the issue tracker.
-Be sure to [check the FAQ](https://github.com/Microsoft/TypeScript/wiki/FAQ) and [search](https://github.com/Microsoft/TypeScript/issues?utf8=%E2%9C%93&q=is%3Aissue) first.
+Be sure to [check the FAQ](https://github.com/Microsoft/HypeScript/wiki/FAQ) and [search](https://github.com/Microsoft/HypeScript/issues?utf8=%E2%9C%93&q=is%3Aissue) first.

 In general, things we find useful when reviewing suggestions are:
 * A description of the problem you're trying to solve